 In late autumn of 1970, Robert Motherwell was invited to speak at the Ontario College of Art (now OCAD University), hosted by AGO curator Dennis Young.
 When we started work on this exhibition, we trawled our audio archives hoping we had recorded this talk from over 40 years ago.
 We had!
 After transferring it to digital format, we listened and were thrilled – this lecture is Robert Motherwell personified: charismatic, erudite and open – as he reveals insight after insight in regards to Abstract Expressionism, his artistic practice and his artworks.

-In this clip, Robert Motherwell talks about what inspired his series of 1965 drawings called Lyric Suite.
+Robert Motherwell talks about what inspired his series of 1965 drawings called Lyric Suite.
 For these works, Motherwell bought 1000 sheets of Japanese rice paper, and determined to paint on them spontaneously, with no preconceptions or revisions.
 Motherwell abruptly stopped at around 600 sheets when he learned of the tragic death of his close friend and fellow artist, David Smith.

 Reflections on Motherwell

 We asked current AGO curator Maia Sutnik, who was there that evening, to share with us her memories of the event.

 In December of 1970 the buzz was that Robert Motherwell was in town.
 Of course, we all knew of him as the intellectual painter – ‘the thinker’ in the circle among the unruly Abstract Expressionists!
 After all, at AGO we could ponder the compositional complexity of his collage In Grey with Parasol (1947).
 I loved the title – it was so accessible, even though searching for Dada under-currents in the textured arrangement made me dizzy, or perhaps I had convinced myself that is what I should do.
 The sign of being an art – sophisticate meant to deeply interpret historical strains and influences – unlocking art’s deeper mysteries was “eureka”!